glenkleidon/DelphiTips/demo/wiki.md

 6. Display the Summary by calling **_TestSummary_**

 ### Test Cases
 Test cases typically follow the standard pattern of Describe, Arrange, Act, Assert.
-Look at the procedure in the example below
+Look at the procedure we want to test in the example below

 **Example 1**
 ```